 The structure dot operator (.) is allowed within methods of a class of a custom object.
-See "The Implicit Self Argument" on page 301 for details.
+See "The Implicit Self Argument" on page 305 for details.

 Many non-computational functions and procedures in IDL do work with object references.
 Examples are SIZE, N\ELEMENTS, HELP, and PRINT.
 It is worth noting that the only I/O allowed directly on object reference variables is default formatted output, in which they are printed as a symbolic description of the heap variable they refer to.
-This is merely a debugging aid for the IDL programmer- input/output of object reference variables does not make sense in general and is not allowed.
-Please note that this does not imply that I/O on the contents of non-object instance data contained in heap variables to the PRINT command is a simple example of this type of I/O.
+This is merely a debugging aid for the IDL programmer-input/output of object reference variables does not make sense in general and is not allowed.
+Please note that this does not imply that I/O on the contents of non-object instance data contained in heap variables is not allowed.
+Passing non-object instance data contained in an object heap variable to the PRINT command is a simple example of this type of I/O.

-You can also get information about an object as described in "Returning Object Type and Validity" on page 186.
+You can also get information about an object as described in "Returning Object Type and Validity" on page 189.